Capítulo Primero. De lo que el cura y el barbero pasaron con don Quijote cerca de su enfermedad

 A lo que respondió el capellán: "Con todo eso, señor Neptuno, no será bien enojar al señor Júpiter: vuestra merced se quede en su casa, que otro día, cuando haya más comodidad y más espacio, volveremos por vuestra merced".

-"To which the chaplain replied: 'Nevertheless, Lord Neptune, it will not do to anger Lord Jupiter: stay in your home, for another day, when there is greater comfort and more space, we will come for you.'"
+To which the chaplain replied: "Nevertheless, Mr. Neptune, it won't be good to anger Mr. Jupiter: stay in your house, and we'll come back for you another day, when there's more comfort and more space."

 Rióse el retor y los presentes, por cuya risa se medio corrió el capellán; desnudaron al licenciado, quedóse en casa y acabóse el cuento.»

-"The orator laughed, and those present laughed too, for whose laughter the chaplain half-ran; they undressed the licensed one, he stayed at home, and the story ended."
+The rhetorian and those present laughed, at which the chaplain half-heartedly joined in; they undressed the graduate, he stayed at home, and the story ended."

-Pues, ¿éste es el cuento, señor barbero dijo don Quijote, que, por venir aquí como de molde, no podía dejar de contarle?
+— Pues, ¿éste es el cuento, señor barbero —dijo don Quijote—, que, por venir aquí como de molde, no podía dejar de contarle?

 ¡Ah, señor rapista, señor rapista, y cuán ciego es aquel que no vee por tela de cedazo!